Syngenta- Sustaining Change

 Syngenta required a scalable solution that could raise awareness among its workforce and get everyone on the same page, while helping them be cognizant of the part they each played in the big picture strategy.

 Syngenta decided to create a learning academy – The 3PM (Project, Program, Portfolio Management) Academy – to reach its entire workforce and provide the necessary training and guidance to ensure everyone was working toward the same goal and understood the company’s projects and associated timelines at different levels, from basic awareness to expert level.

 The Academy joined forces with Root to create a Root Learning Map® module to raise awareness in portfolio, program, and project management across the entire workforce and provide a basic understanding of it all.
 It would be used with current employees, as well as in the onboarding of new hires.

 The program was initially deployed in January 2013 for Research & Development and eventually extended a year later to all of Syngenta.
-The Strategic Learning Map® sessions were open to all personnel and, in some capacity, could impact all 28,000 employees across the organization.
+The Root Learning Map® sessions were open to all personnel and, in some capacity, could impact all 28,000 employees across the organization.
 While there are many projects running across functions – such as R&D, Commercial, Finance, Legal, and HR – the 3PM principles are maintained throughout each project.
 They gave an inside view into the moving parts of projects and how everything is interlinked.

 In the first wave, Root and Syngenta facilitated 79 Learning Map® sessions on a global scale with almost 800 participants and close to 60 facilitators.
 In the second wave that took place in 2014, the number of Learning Map® sessions was increased to 90, reaching 760 employees, and 37 new facilitators were trained.